Learn to sail at an RYA accredited club...

 Man overboard

-Safety Boat Centificate
+Safety Boat Certificate

 Learn to Operate a Safety Boat to the RYA Standard